lsiemens/QBox/Documentation/UserGuide.md

 As the primary purpose of this app is to view time dependent states, let us start with the display of quantum states.
-While the states being displayed can be energy eigenstates or an arbitrary state evolving according to the time dependent Schrodinger's equation, how the states are displayed and the accompanying controls remain the same.
+While the states being displayed can be energy eigenstates or an arbitrary state evolving according to the time dependent Schrödinger's equation, how the states are displayed and the accompanying controls remain the same.
 A quantum state has a complex value on each point of the simulation domain, this is represented visually by one of three display modes that show some aspect